-The second year of our program “B” year allows students to journey further into the Court and Correctional systems with the intent to obtain a deeper understanding of our criminal justice system.
-In this course, students are involved in mock court trials, correctional scenarios and field trips to correctional facilities and local courts which allows them to gain firsthand experience and process information at a more advanced level.
-“B” year students also take an Emergency Telecommunicator Course which has the potential to certify them as a police, fire or medical dispatcher.
+The second year of our program allows students to journey further into patrol procedures, court, correctional systems and vice operations with the intent to obtain a deeper understanding of our criminal justice system.
+In this course, students are involved in advanced traffic stops, mock court trials, correctional scenarios, vice scenarios and field trips to correctional facilities and local courts, which allows them to gain firsthand experience and process information at a more advanced level.

 FERRIS STATE DUAL ENROLLMENT: Students in the CJ program will also be enrolled as Ferris State University Students receiving 6 concurrent credits for Intro to Criminal Justice and Intro to Law Enforcement if they currently hold a 2.5 GPA or higher.

 ARTICULATION CREDITS: Depending on the college the student attends after KCTC, the student will receive articulation credits.
 The average is 6 college credits awarded, however a student is eligible to receive up to 21 college credits depending on the College or University.

 1ST YEAR STUDENTS: CPR, First Aid and AED certified and Mental Health First Aid during their first year.

 2ND YEAR STUDENTS: Students receive their certification as an emergency police, fire and medical dispatcher.